 A wild-caught snake or a snake that has been accustomed to live prey may have difficulty adjusting to a pre-killed diet.

-Many owners have to go through great lengths to feed pre-killed prey to their snakes, such as dipping the animal in chicken broth, cutting it to expose blood or rubbing it against another animal’s bedding to confuse the snake’s senses.
+Many owners have to go to great lengths to feed pre-killed prey to their snakes, such as dipping the rodent in chicken broth, cutting it to expose blood or rubbing it against another animal’s bedding to confuse the snake’s senses.

 Therefore, most snake owners find it easier to feed live prey to snakes that are fussy about eating pre-killed animals.